 The Top Deck (102nd Floor)

 As an added bonus, to get to the top deck you must use the manually operated Otis elevator, which counts the altitude rather than floors.
-You can use this time to ask the operater lots of questions!
+You can use this time to ask the operator lots of questions.

 Empire State Building Tickets

 You can buy tickets to go to the observation deck on the day of your visit, but you do have to select a time, so you may have fewer choices or they may even be no tickets left, especially in peak season.
 You can skip the line and purchase tickets in advance with Get Your Guide.

 If you’re in New York for a while, with a lot to see it might be worth buying the New York City Pass.
 This pass gives you access and discounts to loads of attraction in New York.

 How To Get To The Empire State Building

 The Empire State Building is centrally located on 34th Street and 5th Avenue, making it easy to add to any New York City itinerary.
 Because of it’s location and height it’s easy to find. if you’re exploring the city centre, you can easily walk towards it.
 Just remember the tourist entrance is now at 20 West 34th Street.